weklund/learn-c-sharp-with-tests/why.md

 ![Two rectangles to form a square](https://i.imgur.com/1G6rYqD.jpg)

 She tries to do this refactor and gets mixed signals from a number of failing tests.
-Has she actually broken important behaviours here?
+Has she actually broken important behaviors here?
 She now has to dig through these triangle tests and try and understand what's going on.

 _It's not actually important that the square was formed out of triangles_ but **our tests have falsely elevated the importance of our implementation details**.

-## Favour testing behaviour rather than implementation detail
+## Favor testing behavior rather than implementation detail

 When folks are complaining about unit tests it is often because the tests are at the wrong abstraction level.
 They're testing implementation details, overly spying on collaborators and mocking too much.

 It stems from a misunderstanding of what unit tests are and chasing vanity metrics (test coverage).

-If we're saying just test behaviour, should we not just only write system/black-box tests?
+If we're saying just test behavior, should we not just only write system/black-box tests?
 These kind of tests do have lots of value in terms of verifying key user journeys but they are typically expensive to write and slow to run.
 For that reason they're not too helpful for _refactoring_ because the feedback loop is slow.
 In addition black box tests don't tend to help you very much with root causes compared to unit tests.

 So what _is_ the right abstraction level?